credativ/plutono/docs/sources/panels/field-options/standard-field-options.md

 ### String units

-Grafana can sometime be too aggressive in parsing strings and displaying them as numbers.
-To make Grafana show the original string create a field override and add a unit property with the `string` unit.
+Plutono can sometime be too aggressive in parsing strings and displaying them as numbers.
+To make Plutono show the original string create a field override and add a unit property with the `string` unit.

 ## Color scheme

-> **Note:** Only available in Grafana 7.3+.
+> **Note:** Only available in Plutono 7.3+.

 {{< figure src="/static/img/docs/v73/color_scheme_dropdown.png" max-width="350px" caption="Color scheme" class="pull-right" >}}

-The color scheme option defines how Grafana colors series or fields.
+The color scheme option defines how Plutono colors series or fields.
 There are multiple modes here that work very differently and their utility depends largely on what visualization you currently have selected.

 **Color by value**
 In addition to deriving color from thresholds there are also continuous (gradient) color schemes.
 Useful for visualizations that color individual values.
 For example stat panels and the table panel.
 Continuous color modes use the percentage of a value relative to min and max to interpolate a color.